smashedr/py-native-msg/INSTALL.md

-# CSSNR - Python Native Messaging
+# CSSNR - Native Messaging Client

-A Python Native Messaging client for Web Extensions on Windows, Linux and macOS.
+A Native Messaging Client in Python for Web Extensions on Windows, Linux and macOS.

 https://github.com/smashedr/python-native-messaging